 What is Parosmia?

-These unpleasant smells are often described as being like chemicals, burning, faeces, rotting flesh, mould.
-For some people they appear in response to specific odours, and for others they can be triggered by virtually any smell.
+These unpleasant smells are often described as being like chemicals, burning, faeces, rotting flesh or mould.
+For some people, they appear in response to specific odours and for others, they can be triggered by virtually any smell.

 What is Phantosmia?